IoT Data Handling with Microsoft Azure Platform – Background

 Azure Stream Analytics is a serverless scalable event processing engine that helps developers run real-time analytics on multiple simultaneous IoT sensor data streams.

 IoT hub itself is event-based i.e. it triggers events like sensor connected, data received, etc. and it’s the developers’ responsibility to catch those events and parse required data.
 Further, if an event is missed we can’t get the data back to know what happened.
 Also, we cannot directly send the sensor data from Azure IoT Hub to any external application.
 At Technosoft, we have written many custom functions to process heterogeneous data coming from different sensors and defined actions based on the severity of the received data.

 Azure Stream Analytics receives data from Azure IoT Hub as an input and can send it to some Azure Function as an output.
 That Azure function in return can pass the data to an external app via APIs for example.

 Moreover, it also benefits to maintain history as it stores data in the cloud (built-in feature) and a user can recover data history at any time.
 Finally, Stream Analytics can be integrated with Microsoft Analytical tools for useful insight information.

 Alternatively, the vendor-specific hub/mining can be used.
 The server will listen and it processes messages as they arrive but as previously mentioned vendor-specific hubs usually, don’t have data caching facility.
 In the event of a server crash, data can be lost forever.

 The benefit of using the sensor vendor-specific hub is that it saves the cost of Azure IoT Hub and Stream Analytics.

 2. MQTT Server

 - MQTT is an IoT publish-subscribe based connectivity protocol for an environment with small code footprints or with limited network bandwidth.
 Some of the sensors are available in the market MQTT enabled.
-Those sensors can be processed by an MQTT server without a need of a gateway.
+Those sensors can be processed by an MQTT server without a need for a gateway.

 - With these sensors, we have the same issue that data caching is usually not available if the server gets crashed then we can lose the sensors data for that time.